 - Release date: TBA

 Two of the first characters to ever appear in the franchise, C-3PO and R2-D2 have had a special place in the hearts of Star Wars fans for almost half a century.
-In this newly announced show, which is said to be in very early production, the pair will be joined by a new hero, who is yet to be announced, although we’re hoping for a return of BB-8.
+In this animated show the pair will be joined by a new hero, who is yet to be announced, although we’re hoping for the return of BB-8.

 Being said to push the boundaries of visual effects and animation, we’re excited to see more about the show.
 However, with so little to go on, we’ll just have to imagine what kind of scrapes the unlikely pair will get into – as if they’ve not been through enough!